amouh3/msr-rag-hw1/README.md

 The repo is self-contained for the default run: it uses a small 30-PDF corpus and a relative list file so graders don’t need extra data.

-Further information regarding my selected configuration parameters, limitations, adn further information on my findings are attached near the bottom of this readme.
-Additional information can be found in the comments of my code.
+Further information regarding my selected configuration parameters, limitations, and detail on my findings are attached near the bottom of this readme.
+Additional information beyond this can be found in the comments of my code.

 CSV outputs are by default attached in the repo but rerunning the commands will update them.
-More information is provided below.
+Details are provided below.

 ## REQUIREMENTS(tested version in paranteheses)